acss-io/atomizer/docs/content.md

 ## Explicit classes

-If you need to specify Atomizer class names that are not present in any of your source paths, then you can use the [classNames]({% link configuration.md %}#classnames) property from the `atomizer.config.js` file to manual define the classes:
+If you need to specify Atomizer class names that are not present in any of your source paths, then you can use the [classNames]({% link configuration.md %}#classnames) property from the `atomizer.config.js` file to manually define the classes:

 ```js
 module.exports = {